-This feature allows you to schedule Maintenance Mode in advance of time, for any of your Uptime Monitors.
-This can come in handy when, for instance, your upstream provider announces an upcoming downtime/maintenance of their own, you can schedule it in your Uptime Monitors so that the actual downtime will be registered as a maintenance downtime, and not as an unplanned downtime.
+This feature allows you to schedule Maintenance Mode in advance for any of your Uptime Monitors.
+This can come in handy when, for instance, your upstream provider announces an upcoming downtime/maintenance of their own.
+You can schedule it in your Uptime Monitors so that the actual downtime will be registered as a maintenance downtime, and not as an unplanned downtime.

-To being scheduling a maintenance window, simply go to the ‘Status’ drop-down menu, and click on ‘Schedule Maitenance’:
+To begin scheduling a maintenance window, simply go to the ‘Status’ drop-down menu, and click on ‘Schedule Maitenance’:

 Or from Group Actions for multiple Uptime Monitors at once:

 A pop-up modal will open, where you can select the starting and ending dates/times of the maintenance window, along with the maintenance type (with or without notifications):